sassoftware/devsascom-rest-api-samples/Compute/compute.md

   GET /compute/contexts
 ```
 An application/vnd.sas.collection is returned from this request.
 Standard paging, filtering, and sorting options are
 allowed in a request.
 Here are some examples.

 ```
   GET /compute/contexts?start=2&limit=5
   GET /compute/contexts?filter=(startsWith(name,SASStudio)
 ```
-**Note:** The previous filter is for example purposes only.
+**Note:** The previous filter is for example only.
 There is no implication that name or SASStudio are valid
 parameters for a filter on your request.

 ##### <a name='CreateSession'>Create a Session</a>